Last updated on August 16th, 2023

 Best Time to Travel to Istanbul

 The best time for Istanbul travel depends on the goal of your visit.
 While one season can be great for shopping or fewer crowds, it can be not the right time for cruises and sightseeing.
 So it all depends.

 However in general, no matter what’s the goal of travel is, the best season to visit Istanbul is spring and autumn.
-But to be more precise – April, May, September, and October are the best months.
+But to be more precise – April, May, September throughout November are the best months.

-Spring and fall are really great for everything – for shopping, visiting palaces and museums, for walks in nature and even for some sunbathing if you wish.
+I lived in Istanbul through all seasons and can say with confidence that spring and fall are really great for everything – for shopping, visiting palaces and museums, for walks in nature and even for some sunbathing if you wish.

 Is It Safe to Travel to Istanbul?

 What do you imply by “safe travel to Istanbul”?
 If there are no terrorist attacks, no pickpocketing or if it is safe enough to wear short skirts and tops or drink beer in the middle of the main square?

 I know and remember how in 2017, there was an explosion near Sultanahmet Square and another explosion on Istiklal Street (a popular walking street with shops).
-Also, there was a shooting in one night club on New Year’s Eve and the terrorist attack at Ataturk Airport.
+Also, there was a shooting in one night club on New Year’s Eve and a terrorist attack at Ataturk Airport.
 Oh, and then another explosion near the Besiktas stadium after the match.
 Yeah, there were some terrifying events.

 In connection with what happened, Istanbul authorities started to increase the level of security in the city and since 2017 everything was quiet.
 The airports have enforced stronger security (it starts at the entrance, where the police inspect each car and also inside the airport where everyone is checked before entering the airport building).

 In places of various events and crowds, there are always police officers.
 In Sultanahmet – the most popular tourist neighborhood in Istanbul, the police are always on duty.
 Istiklal Street and Taksim Square also always have police officers around.